-Strategies are the means to the ends, or what a firm's going to do to meet its objectives.
+Strategies10 are the means to the ends, the game plan, or what a firm is going to do to achieve its objectives.
 Successful strategies help organizations establish and maintain a competitive advantage that competitors cannot imitate easily.
-PepsiCo attempts to sustain its competitive advantage by constantly developing new products and innovations, including "mega brands," which are eighteen individual brands that generate over \$1 billion in sales each.
+Tactics11 include specific actions, such as coupons, television commercials, banner ads, and so on, taken to execute the strategy.
+PepsiCo attempts to sustain its competitive advantage by constantly developing new products and innovations, including "mega brands," which include nineteen individual brands that generate over \$1 billion in sales each.
+The tactics may consist of specific actions (commercials during the Super Bowl; coupons; buy one, get one free, etc.) to advertise each brand.